AmingAndrei/violence.website/content/species/devil/void_whales.md

 **Morphology and Anatomy**

-Void Whales possess an elongated, cetacean form with an average length of approximately **20 meters**.
+Void Whales possess an elongated, cetacean form with an average length of approximately **20 metres**.
 Their external physiology resembles that of a Realspace humpback whale, though with several notable deviations:
 - Their skin and cells lack pigmentation and possess a texture and structure **analogous to processed cellulose (paper)**.
 While this confers **extreme flammability**, Void Whale cells do **not dissolve in water**, defying the expected behaviour of cellulose-based materials.
 - Each specimen is equipped with **twenty highly advanced eyes**, ten per lateral side, distributed from the head to the tail.
 These eyes exhibit full-spectrum perception, including **infrared and ultraviolet ranges**.
 - Locomotion is facilitated by a network of **gas-filled sacs**, providing lift and enabling directed flight through aerial “swimming” motions.
 The species’ overall **low density** further contributes to buoyancy and manoeuvrability.